Collective deformation modes promote fibrous self-assembly in protein-like particles: Discussion

 The three-fold symmetry of our model particles implies that their propensity to form fibers is an emergent property as opposed to an intrinsic preference for uniaxial aggregation.
 This breaking of symmetry is reminiscent of the strain-induced, elongated structures formed during frustrated epitaxial growth~\cite{tersoffShapeTransitionGrowth1993,spencerMorphologicalInstabilityEpitaxially1991,eagleshamDislocationfreeStranskiKrastanowGrowth1990}.
 Both our most simple model and our generic, random-elasticity particles indicate that fiber formation is most advantageous in incompressible particles.
 This behavior is not specific to hexagonal particles, and we show in the \emph{Supporting Information} that an alternative model based on triangular objects displays an essentially identical phase diagram.
-These results suggests that our mechanism is more relevant for dense globular proteins, which tend to be largely incompressible, than for proteins with fluffy intrinsically disordered domains.
-Globular proteins are indeed known to form fibers in, \emph{e.g.}, sickle cell anemia and amyotrophic lateral sclerosis~\cite{Eaton:1990,Elam:2003,Ranson:2006}.
+This model design is not suitable to describe perhaps the most well-known class of protein fibers, namely those formed from amyloid proteins.
+Such fibers are indeed essentially stacks of beta sheets formed by unfolded sections of the protein.
+This implies a strong preference for piling the particles on top of one another, and thus excludes the symmetry-breaking mechanism inherent to our model~\cite{Chiti:2006,Sawaya:2007}.
+By contrast, our results could be more relevant for the aggregation of dense globular proteins, which often present more than just two potential binding sites~\cite{Garcia-Seisdedos:2017}.
+Indeed, in some cases one or the other of these competing binding sites are favored in two closely related versions of the proteins found in different species~\cite{lynch2017human}.
+Such globular proteins tend to be largely incompressible and many form fibers in disease.
+Examples include sickle cell anemia and amyotrophic lateral sclerosis~\cite{Eaton:1990,Elam:2003,Ranson:2006}.
 The binding free energies involved in these assemblies are typically at least one order of magnitude larger than the thermal energy $k_BT$, justifying the analogy with our zero-temperature model.
-The particle deformations there moreover remain modest, consistent with the analytically tractable, small-frustration ($\epsilon\ll 1$) regime studied here.
+The particle deformations in these examples moreover remain modest, consistent with the analytically tractable, small-frustration ($\epsilon\ll 1$) regime studied here.
 In more asymmetric particles than those studied here, the mechanism outlined in our work could be complemented by fiber-formation mechanisms based, \emph{e.g.}, on the presence of two specific binding sites on either side of the particle.
 Kinetic effects such as diffusion-limited aggregation, which hampers the formation of bulky aggregates, may also favor fibers.